unibz-core/security-archimate/docs/Terminology.md

 > A *Security Mechanism* is an Object that was intentionally designed to create value by protecting certain goals from *Risk Events* (encompassing *Threat Events* and *Loss Events*) systematically.

-Structure Element (Business Agent, Resource) stereotyped with «SecurityMechanism»
+Structure Element (Business Agent, Resource) stereotyped with «SecurityMechanism».

 **Examples:** Encrypted disk drives, firewalls, walls, and security guards.